schoettkr/vein/README.md

 - also parts of this are just straight out copied from the above and from https://github.com/glepnir/nvim
 - further inspiration at https://github.com/ChristianChiarulli/nvcode
 - https://github.com/rockerBOO/awesome-neovim

+## Todos

+- <leader>t bindings for tab interaction
+- lsp diagnostics underline deactivate or more subtle (possible to deactivate the reformat?!)